Rustic Wood Shutters in the Master Bedroom

 Hey there and welcome to another Thrifty Style Team day, where a few of my talented blogging friends and I share how we style or makeover our favorite thrifted finds.

-Today is all about a pair of old wooden shutters that I found for a steal.
+Today is all about a pair of old, rustic wood shutters that I found for a steal.

 I actually bought these shutters for $10 from an estate sale when we lived in Illinois.
 I found them hidden in the back of a garage, all full of cobwebs and filthy dirty.
 They weren’t pretty but they were intact and without any rot, so I knew that a little TLC would fix them right up.